Google Has Deep Ties to AI Startup Accused to Causing Teen Suicide

 Red Tape

-The tragedy sounds like dark sci-fi, but it could prove to be a real-world problem for tech behemoth Google, which is paying serious money for access to Character.AI's underlying technology in a deal that could threaten its squeaky-clean corporate image.
+The tragedy sounds like dark science fiction, yet it could create a very real problem for tech giant Google, which paid a substantial sum for access to Character.AI's underlying technology in a deal that risks tarnishing its carefully maintained corporate image.

-As The New York Times first reported, the family of 14-year-old Sewell Setzer III filed a lawsuit against Character.AI last week alleging that the platform is pushing "dangerous and untested" technology.
-Google, which earlier this year inked a deal to the tune of $2.7 billion to license Character.AI's tech, was named in the filing, which noted that "Google may be deemed a co-creator of the unreasonably dangerous and dangerously defective product."
+As The New York Times first reported, the family of 14-year-old Sewell Setzer III filed a lawsuit against Character.AI last week alleging that the platform promotes "dangerous and untested" technology.
+Google, which earlier this year signed a $2.7 billion licensing agreement for Character.AI's technology, was also named in the filing.
+The complaint states that "Google may be deemed a co-creator of the unreasonably dangerous and dangerously defective product."

-Character.AI's founders are Noam Shazeer and Daniel de Freitas, two ex-Googlers who departed the Silicon Valley giant back in 2021, and have since chalked their exit up to — get this — too much safety.
-The pair have lamented Google's bureaucratic red tape, with Shazeer saying last year at a tech conference that there's "too much brand risk in large companies to ever launch anything fun."
+Character.AI was founded by Noam Shazeer and Daniel de Freitas, two former Google engineers who left the company in 2021.
+They have attributed their departure to excessive caution inside the organization.
+Shazeer noted in 2026 at a tech conference that "there's too much brand risk in large companies to ever launch anything fun."

-Henry Ajder, an advisor to the World Economic Forum on digital safety, told Business Insider that while Character.AI isn't technically a Google product, the lawsuit could still prove troublesome for the tech giant.
+Henry Ajder, an advisor to the World Economic Forum on digital safety, told Business Insider that although Character.AI is not technically a Google product, the lawsuit could still create challenges for the company.

-"It sounds like there's quite deep collaboration and involvement within Character.AI," Adjer told BI.
+"It sounds like there's quite deep collaboration and involvement within Character.AI," Ajder told BI.
 "There is some degree of responsibility for how that company is governed."

-Adjer also noted that before Google's licensing agreement was finalized, Character.AI's product had already come under scrutiny for gaps content moderation, its popularity among minors, and overall design.
+Ajder further observed that Character.AI's product had already drawn scrutiny for gaps in content moderation, its popularity among minors, and overall design before Google's licensing agreement was finalized.

-"There's been controversy around the way that it's designed," Adjer told BI.
+"There's been controversy around the way that it's designed," Ajder told BI.
 "And questions about if this is encouraging an unhealthy dynamic between particularly young users and chatbots."

 "These questions would not have been alien to Google prior to this happening," he added.